 20 Jul 2021

 29 July 2022

 Eid Al Adha

 7 Aug 2022

 - Smoking Most countries of the Middle East have laws banning smoking in enclosed public spaces, although enforcement varies.
-Iran and Israel tend to police anti-smoking laws quite strictly, while Egypt, Lebanon, Jordan and Turkey are works in progress on this front.
+Iran, Israel and the Gulf countries tend to police anti-smoking laws quite strictly, while Egypt, Lebanon, Jordan and Turkey are works in progress on this front.

 Taxes & Refunds